![]() | ![]() | ![]() | Customizing the navigation panels | Contents | Index |

 redefining some Hyperlatex macros.
 When it formats an HTML node,

-Hyperlatex inserts the macro \toppanel
+Hyperlatex inserts the macro \toppanel at the beginning, and the

-at the end.
+two macros \bottommatter and bottompanel at the end.
 When

-has been set, then only \bottommatter
+\htmlpanel{0} has been set, then only \bottommatter is inserted.

-The macros \toppanel
+The macros \toppanel and \bottompanel are responsible for

 typesetting the navigation panels at the top and the bottom of every